superkabuki/threefive_is_SCTE35/README.md

 * Automatic AES decryption for HLS.
 * All HLS __SCTE-35__ Tags are Supported.

-# Heads up!
+# Heads up.
 <pre>
- I've been working on the PMT module for use with SixFix.
-I was working on SixFix today, and realized that The Super Kabuki Packet Injection Engine and SixFix had a lot of simiiar looking code, and that the PMT module only needed one method to be SuperKabuki compatible.
-SuperKabuki is now a subclass of SixFix, and they both now use the PMT module.
-I was able remove about 100 lines of pretty rendundant code too.
- The Super Kabuki SCTE-35 packet injection Engine is working really really well.
+ The Super Kabuki MPEGTS SCTE-35 Packet Injection Engine is working really really well.
  I've tested the SuperKabuki output with ffmpeg and tsduck and everything works.
- I was going to wait until I finished The Sideways HLS tag Injector, but  I'm thinking I'm going to go ahead and do a new build with Super Kabuki now, probably tomorrow.
+ I was going to wait until I finished The Sideways HLS tag Injector, but I'm thinking I'm going to go ahead and do a new build with Super Kabuki, probably tomorrow.

  It's workinng perfectly for me, so I want to get it out there and see if y'all break it. :)
  </pre>